We'll get you settled sooner.

 Company title is a form of ownership that pre-dates strata title, which was introduced in New South Wales in 1961.
 Company title entails that the company owns the building of units and land it occupies.
 Shares for the building are held in groups corresponding to the comparative value of the units as perceived by the original developers based on the size and location of the units in the building.
 The owner of a group of shares has the right to exclusive occupancy of their unit (subject to the Constitution of the Company).
 The share-owner does not have a title deed; instead, they have a Share Certificate.

 Company title differs from strata title in the following ways:

 Owning a company title home unit generally means that you have the right to occupy the property through the ownership of a group of shares; owners of company title units must seek the approval of the board of directors of company title apartments to consent to any lease or transfer of company title before it can be executed, and; renovations and other alterations to a company title home unit may also be subject to approval by the company title apartments board of directors.
 When talking about company title, people often state that “you can’t rent in a company title building” or “the banks won’t lend against company title”.
 These are generalisations, which, in fairness, are sometimes true.
 They are also sometimes well and truly false.

-Some of restrictions/allowances to look for when considering a company title purchase:
+Some of the restrictions/allowances to look for when considering a company title purchase: